michaelcale/books/books/go/0230-mutex/000-index.md

 ---
 Title: Mutex
+Id: 149
-Id: 2607
+SOId: 2607
 ---
 In Go goroutines share memory.

 It's good for performance but modyfing the same memory from multiple goroutines is not safe.
 It can lead to data races and crashes.

-One way to avoid that is by using [channels](1263) to transfer exclusive ownership of data.
+One way to avoid that is by using [channels](141) to transfer exclusive ownership of data.

 This is Go's motto: *do not communicate by sharing memory; instead, share memory by communicating.*